Practical / Beginner

 If you have signs of an allergic reaction (facial swelling, hives spreading from the injection site, breathing changes), stop and see someone in person the same day.
 This is rare but it does happen.

-If you're on a Peptaralabs protocol, our team handles first-injection questions on WhatsApp.
-Send a message with what you're experiencing and we can usually tell you within minutes whether it's normal or whether you should bring it to a doctor in person.
+If you're on a Peptara Labs protocol, our team handles first-injection questions on WhatsApp.
+Send a message with what you're experiencing and the team can usually help identify whether it sounds routine or should go to a licensed clinician in person.

 For the bigger picture on whether these peptides are right for you, see our overview on safety.